sandrolubis/Stationary_Wavenumber_Ks_and_RWS/README.md

 # Rossby Wave Source (RWS)

 The Rossby wave source is a term used to describe the mechanisms that generate and maintain Rossby waves.
-It's a mathematical expression that accounts for the changes in the basic state of the atmosphere or ocean, such as the temperature gradient, wind speed, and Coriolis force, that drive the development of these waves.
+The RWS was derived from the barotropic vorticity equation in pressure coordinates as in Sardeshmukh and Hoskins (1988).
+When expressing the horizontal winds in terms of their divergent and rotational components, the Rossby wave activity can be calculated as follows: